Founded in 1953 with the basic principle of putting our people first.

-Manny Alvare – VP of Information Technology, Legal and Human Resources
+Manny Alvare– VP of Legal and Human Resources

 Our mission is to profitability grow Comcar Industries and the individual companies through the connection of their long-term customer relationships.
 We will do this by hiring the best people to safely deliver our customers’ products, while providing unparalleled service, transportation and logistical solutions to our customers.

 Accomplishing our mission will keep all of our customers, drivers, employees and partners Connected to the things that keep them safe and make them successful.